About Us |

 Two people seated at a desk in an office, exchanging a document with a small Canadian flag placed between them, possibly discussing the Canada Spouse Visa process.

 a.
-Completeness of the Application: Incomplete applications, missing information or missing documents can result and lead to unprecedented delays.
+Completeness of the Application: Incomplete applications, missing information or missing documents can result in delays

 b.
 Volume of Applications: Processing times may be longer if the IRCC receives a high volume of applications.